hpsaturn/ESPNowCam/README.md

 }
 ```

+>[!NOTE]
-Note: if you don't define any specific target, the radio will work in broadcasting mode, that means **1:N mode**, for instance one camera sending video to multiple screen receivers.
+>If you don't define any specific target, the radio will work in broadcasting mode, that means **1:N mode**, for instance one camera sending video to multiple screen receivers.

 ### P2P mode (1:1)